joseph-a-levine/authoring/_older/november_2022.md

 Argentina

-Borges himself, always consumed by infinity, returns to *Hamlet*'s recursion repeatedly.
+Borges himself, forever consumed by infinity, returns to *Hamlet*'s recursion repeatedly.
 His 1939 essay "When Fiction Lies in Fiction"
 His earlier essay on "The Translators of The *Thousand and One Nights*"
 > On night 602, King Schahriah hears his own story from the queen's lips?
 Like the general framework, a given tale often contains within itself other tales of equal length: stages within the stage as in the tragedy of Hamlet, raised to the power of a dream.
 Did Borges and Lem ever meet?